- Home Page

 A certified public accounting firm audits United Way of Chester County annually.
 Results and recommendations are presented to the Board of Directors.
-Copies of our financial summaries are available by calling 610.429.9400.
-Our most recent 990 is always available by logging on to www.guidestar.org.
+Copies of our financial summaries are available here.
+Our most recent 990 is available here or by logging on to www.guidestar.org.

 What are United Way’s administrative fees?
 How much of the money goes to the community?